New York AG’s office alleges Trump inflated his net worth by as much as $2.2 billion in 1 year

 “Based on the undisputed evidence, no trial is required for the court to determine that defendants presented grossly and materially inflated asset values in the (statements of financial condition) and then used those SFCs repeatedly in business transactions to defraud banks and insurers,” the attorney general’s office wrote.
 “Notwithstanding defendants’ horde of 13 experts, at the end of the day, this is a documents case, and the documents leave no shred of doubt that Mr. Trump’s SFCs do not even remotely reflect the ‘estimated current value’ of his assets as they would trade between well-informed market participants.”

-In a newly released deposition from the case, Trump testified that he had “very little, if any” involvement in putting the financial depositions together.
+In a newly released deposition from the case, Trump testified that he had “very little, if any” involvement in putting the financial statements together.

 Trump’s lawyers responded with a court filing arguing that the case should be dismissed, asserting that the Trump Organization’s financial statements were not misleading.